Central $L$-values of newforms and local polynomials: Preliminaries

-Central to Kohnen's results given in Proposition \ref{Prop: kohnen} and Corollary \ref{Cor: kohnen} are cycle integrals of modular forms, and so we recall the definitions here.
+Central to Kohnen's results given in Proposition \ref{Prop: kohnen} and Proposition \ref{Cor: kohnen} are cycle integrals of modular forms, and so we recall the definitions here.
 For more background, see e.g., \cites{DIT,duimto10} and the references therein.
 Let $D > 0$ be a non-square discriminant.
-Suppose that $Q \in \Qc_{N,D}$ is primitive, and let $t$, $r \in \N$ be the smallest solutions to Pell's equation $t^2-Dr^2 = 4$.
-Then, the stabilizer $\Gamma_Q$ (the group of automorphs of $Q$) is generated by

-and if $Q$ is not primitive, we divide its coefficients by $\gcd(a,b,c)$ to obtain a primitive form.
 Let $h$ be a smooth function which transforms like a modular form of weight $2k$.
 Then, the \emph{weight $k$ cycle integral of $h$} is defined as

 The orientation of this integral is counterclockwise if $a > 0$, and clockwise if $a < 0$, where $a \neq 0$ is the first coefficient of $Q$.
 One can verify that the cycle integral depends only on the equivalence class of $Q$ and that it is invariant under modular substitutions.
 Thus, $\Gamma_Q \backslash S_Q$ projects to a closed circle in a fundamental domain for $\Gamma_0(N)$.
+For fundamental discriminants $(-1)^kD, (-1)^kD_0>0$ and $f \in S_{2k}(N)$, the twisted trace of cycle integrals of $f$ is given by